History of Nahuatl: 1980-today

 The 1990s saw the appearance of diametric changes in the policies of the Mexican government towards indigenous and linguistic rights.
 The evolution of agreements in the field of international rights combined with internal pressures led to legislative reforms and the creation of decentralized government agencies; thus, by 2001 the National Indigenous Institute disappeared to make way for the National Commission for the Development of Indigenous Peoples (CDI) and the National Institute of Indigenous Languages (INALI) created in 2003 with responsibilities for the promotion and protection of indigenous peoples. indigenous languages.

 In particular, the General Law on the Linguistic Rights of Indigenous Peoples recognizes all of the country's indigenous languages, including Nahuatl, as "national languages" and gives indigenous people the right to use them in all spheres of public and private life.
 In article 11, which guarantees access to compulsory, bilingual and intercultural education.
 This law gives rise to the Catalog of National Indigenous Languages in 2007.
 In 2008, the then mayor of Mexico City, Marcelo Ebrard, expressed his support for the learning and teaching of Nahuatl for all city employees and those who work in the local public administration.

 In 2016, the first monolingual Nahuatl dictionary (in its Huasteca variant) was published by the Institute of Ethnological Teaching and Research of Zacatecas (IDIEZ), a civil association founded in 2002 based in Zacatecas that promotes the revitalization, research and teaching of the Nahuatl language, in conjunction with the University of Warsaw.
-The dictionary, titled Tlahtolxitlauhcayotl, contains 10,500 entries, and was co-authored by John Joseph Sullivan with native speakers of Mexicano.
+The dictionary, titled Tlahtolxitlauhcayotl, contains 10,500 entries, and was co-authored by John Joseph Sullivan with native speakers of Nahuatl.

 In that same year, a proposal for an abugida or alphasyllabary of Nahuatl was formulated by Eduardo Tager and translated into Spanish in an article.
 Although it has not been disseminated among teachers and Nahuatlatos, the proposal is more precise in terms of the adaptation of Nahua phonemes to writing than the Latin alphabet has been, and it has a better economy of space.

 In 2018, Nahua peoples from 16 states in the country began collaborating with INALI creating a new modern orthography called Yankwiktlahkwilolli, designed to be the standardized orthography of Nahuatl in the coming years.
 The modern writing has much greater use in the modern variants than in the classic variant, since the texts, documents and literary works of the time usually use the Jesuit one.

 In recent years, the language is gaining more and more popularity, a fact that has led to the increase of content on the internet in the language and the translation of websites such as Wikipedia and applications such as Telegram Messenger into Nahuatl.
 In addition, there are radio stations that broadcast in Nahuatl in the five states of Mexico with more Nahuatl speakers.
 On the other hand, due to migration in recent decades, communities of Nahua speakers have been established in the United States.